jboss-developer/jboss-portal-quickstarts/simplest-hello-world-portlet/README.md

       * Node Name: simplest-hello-world-portlet
       * Display Name: Simplest Hello World Portlet
     * Click Next
-    * Leave Empty Layout as it is and hit Mext
+    * Leave Empty Layout as it is and hit Next
     * Drag-and-Drop Simplest Hello World Portlet from the Page Editor dialog to the middle of the Page Creation Wizard
     * Click the Diskette-like Finish button in the header of the Page Editor dialog and see the newly added portlet in action.
   * If you have chosen (b) to add the portlet to an existing page: